 HRC has continued tracking detections of barred owls (Strix varia), as did the previous landowner, since the species began responding to spotted owl calls on surveys starting in about 1991.
-Mapping of the detections and nest sites illustrates: 1) greater activity to date in the northern areas of the ownership, as would be expected given the known movement of the barred owl invasion, 2) greater numbers of detections along riparian corridors, and 3) an indication of barred owl preference for the old growth MMCAs and reserves (Map 2).
+Mapping of the detections and nest sites illustrates: 1) greater activity to date in the northern areas of the ownership, as would be expected given the known southward movement of the barred owl invasion, 2) greater numbers of detections along riparian corridors, and 3) an indication of barred owl preference for the old growth MMCAs and reserves (Map 2).

-Given the evidence from Washington, Oregon, and other regions of California that barred owls can have a very significant impact on occupancy and breeding of spotted owls (Anthony et al. 2004, Courtney et al. 2004, USFWS 2008, USFWS 2011b, Dugger et al. 2016), HRC remains concerned about the potential for barred owls to disrupt the management goals of the HCP for spotted owls.
+Given the evidence from Washington, Oregon, and other regions of California that barred owls can have a significant impact on occupancy and reproduction of spotted owls in spite of habitat retention efforts (Anthony et al. 2004, Courtney et al. 2004, USFWS 2008, USFWS 2011b, Dugger et al. 2016), HRC remains concerned about the potential for barred owls to disrupt the management goals of the HCP for spotted owls.
 In fact, the Service has recognized that barred owls appear to be a greater threat to the recovery of spotted owls than was envisioned at the time of the spotted owl listing in 1990, and as a result has recommended immediate and coordinated action (USFWS 2008, USFWS 2011b).

-Results of a barred owl removal study on Green Diamond Resource Company lands in northern California has indicated that the lethal removal of barred owls allowed recovery of northern spotted owl populations in the treated (barred owl removal) portions of the study area (Diller et al. 2016).
+Results of a pilot barred owl removal study on Green Diamond Resource Company lands in northern California has indicated that the lethal removal of barred owls allowed recovery of northern spotted owl populations in the treated (barred owl removal) portions of the study area (Diller et al. 2016).
+Green Diamond has not conducted barred owl removal since 2014.

-The USFWS began a barred owl removal study in 2013 on four study areas and by the end of the study period in 2016 had removed a total of 572 barred owls (fws.gov/oregonfwo).
-2017 updates from the study (Wiens et al. 2017) include that during the 2015 - 2017 period, > 1,200 barred owls were removed from the treatment areas of the study.
+The USFWS began a barred owl removal study in 2013 on four study areas and by the end of the study period in 2018 had removed a total of 2,086 barred owls from the four study areas (Wiens et al. 2017, fws.gov/oregonfwo).
+A total of 365 barred owls have been removed from the Hoopa study area, which is the closest study area to the HRC HCP lands.

 Preliminary results suggest that recolonization rates of post-removal landscapes by each owl species can vary considerably among and within study areas depending on the regional availability of surplus individuals (i.e. floaters) and site-specific environmental conditions that promote habitat use and territory establishment.
-Wiens et al. (2017) observed little response from spotted owls to initial removal efforts, but additional years of study are needed to determine if removal of barred owls can ultimately benefit spotted owls.
+According to Wiens et al. (2018) the initial experimental removals of barred owls had little measurable effect on occupancy and reproduction of spotted owls after the first 1-2 years of study implementation.

 Barred owl activity in our study area continues to indicate that there are established barred owl territories with reproductively active pairs, in addition to a "floater" population.
-In 2017, there was an overall increase in the total number of barred owl detections, with 48 total detections, compared to 36 total detections in 2016 (Figure 1).
-Since we began tracking the barred owl invasion, there have been 40 Level 1 sites that have been displaced or otherwise affected in some way by barred owls, including those shown below:
+In 2018, there was an overall increase in the total number of barred owl detections, with 61 total detections, compared to 48 total detections in 2017 (Figure 1).
+Since we began tracking the barred owl invasion, there have been 51 Level 1 sites that have been displaced or disrupted by the presence of barred owls, including those shown below: